Venafi/vault-pki-backend-venafi/README.md

 1. Configure a Venafi secret that maps a name in Vault to connection and authentication settings for enrolling certificate using Venafi.
-The zone is a policy folder for Trust Protection Platform or a DevOps project zone for Venafi Cloud.
+The zone is a policy folder for Trust Protection Platform or a Venafi Cloud Application Name and Issuing Template API Alias (e.g. "Business App\Enterprise CIT") for Venafi Cloud.
 Obtain the `access_token` and `refresh_token` for Trust Protection Platform using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token) (`getcred` action with `--client-id "hashicorp-vault-by-venafi"` and